-If I were advising Zoom as a consulting client, I’d have told them to do exactly what they did.
+If I were advising Zoom as a consulting client (particularly if we were helping their AWS Contract Negotiation), I’d have told them to do exactly what they did.
 And, to be honest, I do feel a little dirty saying so.
 Oracle makes for a terrific villain in my cloud story; remember that time I wished Larry Ellison a happy birthday?

 Let’s posit, for the sake of argument, that I’m Zoom.
 I’m bursting at the seams as my product goes from “enterprise software” to “absolutely everyone is using it.”
 I can’t scale fast enough to meet demand.

 I already have cloud infrastructure deals with AWS and Azure.
 Thus, you can pretty safely assume that I’ve gotten “the video service that we think of as Zoom” rendered down to something pretty provider-agnostic.
 Whatever the architecture actually looks like, we can assume it’s not something wrapped around a bunch of Lambda functions querying DynamoDB; it’s an actual cloud-agnostic workload.